The Demand Field

 Three Properties

-You cannot change what people fundamentally want.
+You can't change what people fundamentally want.
 Couples have disagreed about aesthetics for centuries.
 Homeowners have agonized over renovation choices since houses existed.
 The means of addressing these needs changes every decade.
 The needs themselves do not.
 Demand is a human constant, not a market variable.

 What people say they want and what they actually want diverge reliably.
 You discover real demand through observation - watching what people do when stakes are real, measuring what they choose when alternatives exist, tracking where money actually flows.
 Not through surveys, not through focus groups, not through asking.